jessicarush/react-notes/nextjs_app_router.md

 - `true` (default): Dynamic segments not included in `generateStaticParams` are generated on demand.
 - `false`: Dynamic segments not included in `generateStaticParams` will return a `404`.

-With the `dynamicParams` route option set, you should be able to test this with `npm run dev` or `npm run build && npm start`.
+With the `dynamicParams` option set, you should be able to test this with `npm run dev` or `npm run build && npm start`.

 ### Link to dynamic routes